 Quick note: Please note that the daily budgets described in this article correspond to a budget for backpacking on a shoestring, including food, accommodation, and activities.

-The cost of your trip largely depends on how you travel; are you using public transport or private driver, are you eating street food or dining at fancy restaurants, are you sleeping in dormitories or paying private rooms, paid for guided tours or self-guided tours?
+The cost of your trip largely depends on how you travel; are you using public transport or a private driver, are you eating street food or dining at fancy restaurants, are you sleeping in dorm rooms or paying for private rooms, paying for guided tours, or self-guided tours?

 All this has a huge impact on your budget… but don’t forget, the less you spend per day the longer you can travel.

-But before you explore the cheap places in Asia, below are some Asia Travel essentials you’ll need.
+But before we explore the cheap places in Asia, below are some Asia Travel essentials you’ll need.

 Asia Travel essentials.

 – Asia is a great continent but it can be overwhelming due to a number of scams.